-This means your child will:
+This year your child will:

-• Regularly refer to print and online dictionaries, thesauruses, and glossaries to spell challenging words correctly
+• Regularly refer to print and online dictionaries, thesauruses, and glossaries to spell challenging words correctly.

-• Use academic terms in writing
+• Use academic vocabulary words in writing.

 • Master homographs (e.g. understand that bear means the animal and to support or carry).